MacBook Air vs Pro: Which should you buy?

 The Apple MacBook Air vs MacBook Pro buying decision is tricky because both are great laptops, but they excel at different things and come in multiple sizes.

 As the name suggests, the MacBook Air range is the lightest and most portable lineup of laptops Crew Cupertino make.
-Currently, you can buy the Air in three flavors.
-2020's M1 MacBook Air (starting cost $999), 2022's M2 MacBook Air 13-inch (starting cost $1,099) and this year's M2 MacBook 15-inch (starting cost $1,299).
+Currently, there are two flavors of Air you should care about: the cheapest option, 2020's M1 MacBook Air (starting cost $999), and this year's M3 MacBook Air 13-inch/15-inch (starting at $1,099/$1,299).
+You can still buy the old M2 Airs as well if you can find them on deep discount.

-When it comes to the MacBook Pro range, that's exactly what you're getting: Pro-user level power.
+By comparison, with the MacBook Pro range that's exactly what you're getting: Pro-user level power.
 The beefiest lineup of laptops Apple makes are available in a number of sizes, and come with either the Apple M2 chip or new Apple M3 chipset.
-Released this past January, the M2 MacBook Pro 14-inch's starting launch price was $1,999, while the M2 MacBook Pro 16-inch started at $2,499.
-With the new M3 Pro models releasing on November 7, expect these slightly older machines to be discounted during Black Friday 2023 season.
+Released in early 2023, the M2 MacBook Pro 14-inch's starting launch price was $1,999, while the M2 MacBook Pro 16-inch started at $2,499.

 As for the new M3 MacBook Pro, your options are the base M3 chip 14-inch model that starts at $1,599.
 If you're a professional creator, you might want to take advantage of the increased power of the Apple M3 Pro and M3 Max silicon.
 These chips are available in the M3 MacBook Pro 14-inch (starting price $1,999 for the M3 Pro model/$3,199 for the M3 Max version).
 There's also the larger M3 MacBook Pro 16-inch, with the M3 Pro model starting at $2,899 and the M3 Max edition costing a whopping $3,499 for its starting configuration.